datorresr/smtshrk/README.md

 ### Who do I talk to? ###

 * Repo owner or admin
-* Other community or team contact
+* Other community or team contact# smtshrk